TheFuzzyFish/NetStatus/README.md

 172.16.0.20:
 	Port 25565:		online

-There are 1 unreachable services in your network.`
+There are 1 unreachable services in your network.</pre>

 This program could relatively easily be used to send you notifications via a service like [PushSafer](https://www.pushsafer.com/) in the form of a crontab and `grep "unreachable services in your network"`